 Before the holidays we read Paul Doolan’s response to our post with great interest.
 We appreciate the time and effort Mr Doolan took to reply to our post as we think a fruitful debate will progress knowledge.
 With this writing we give a final reaction to Mr Doolan and if it is not for knowledge progression, it will at least get Dr Sadiah Boonstra’s name spelled correctly.

 In his response Doolan claims that our critique was based on a misreading and that he was referring to a specific period of time, namely 1945-1949, but that we “prefer to talk about something else”.
 However, in our view this period cannot be separated from the larger framework of colonialism as political, social, cultural and economic structures of domination.
 And this is exactly what Dutch historians and others have been trying to deconstruct over the past decades as set out in our previous response.
 We therefore uphold our argument against Doolan’s representation of a Dutch historical “guild” based in Leiden.
 Instead of calling on “outsiders”, as Doolan suggests, we favor collaborative methods to uncover the depth, multilayeredness and reach of colonialism.
-Continue reading “Rewriting Dutch colonial histories – Final response”
+Continue reading “Rewriting Dutch colonial histories – Final response”→

 I’ve just arrived in warm, sunny Denver for the 2017 American Historical Association Meeting, and now face the difficult decision concerning which sessions to attend.
 So I thought it might it might be helpful to compile the sessions relating to imperial and global history, to make my decision (and possibly yours) a bit easier.
 The list is based on titles only, so please feel free to include in the comments section any pertinent sessions that I may have missed.
-Continue reading “Imperial & Global History Sessions at #AHA17”
+Continue reading “Imperial & Global History Sessions at #AHA17”→

-Berny Sèbe (University of Birmingham, UK) in association with Matt Stanard (Berry College, USA)
+Berny Sèbe (University of Birmingham, UK) in association with Matt Stanard (Berry College, USA) Co-organizers, The End of Empire conference, University of Birmingham

 a